marklogic/xqrunner/src/docs/README.txt

 content of the deliverable directory) which you can use without doing a build.

+   The Javadoc API documentation is included in the binary distribution zip file as xqrunner-api.zip.

 Version 0.6.0
 	Initial release
 	Javadoc comments not finished yet.